websightdesigns/wp-grunt-install/README.md

 		echo 'DROP DATABASE newsitedb;' | mysql --defaults-group-suffix=root --defaults-file=~/.my.cnf -u root; \
 		time ./installwp.sh > log.txt

+## Options

+`-d | --delete`

+If a database with the name specified in the `dbname` configuration variable already exists, it will be deleted before installing WordPress.

+`-p | --posts`

+If this option is provided, 5 default posts will be created.

+`-b | --beta`

+If this option is provided, WordPress will be upgraded to the latest beta version.

+`-c | --cleanup`

+If this option is provided, the `installwp.sh` script will delete all files from the repository, including itself.

+`-h | --help`

+This option will print the help screen and exit.

 ## Contributing

 If you'd like to contribute to this project please feel free to submit a pull request.